Midlife is a threshold.

 For Women in Menopause and Midlife—

-This is a high‑trust space for emotional, spiritual, and identity‑level transition.
+This is a high‑trust space for emotional, physical, and identity‑level transition.

 Not coaching.
 Not therapy.
 Not bypass.